openSUSE/news-o-o/_posts/2011-01-16-opensuse-weekly-news-issue-158-is-out.markdown

         holds for the company.

 According to Vescuso, the decision to purchase Olliance was a natural evolution in
-        response to the changing needs of Black Ducks' customer base. â€œOver the last few years as our business has grown weâ€™ve encountered more and more customers that not only needed a software platform to manage their use of open source components, but wanted help with business strategy around their use of open source, policy development, etc. Last year we formalized a partnership with Olliance to address this need which has been successful beyond our expectations.
-So much so that we realized for Black Duck to achieve its vision of being the company that organizations trust for all their FOSS-enablement needs, we needed to acquire Olliance, the leading consultancy in this areaâ€, says Vescuso.
+        response to the changing needs of Black Ducks' customer base.
+“Over the last few years as our business has grown we’ve encountered more and more customers that not only needed a software platform to manage their use of open source components, but wanted help with business strategy around their use of open source, policy development, etc. Last year we formalized a partnership with Olliance to address this need which has been successful beyond our expectations.
+So much so that we realized for Black Duck to achieve its vision of being the company that organizations trust for all their FOSS-enablement needs, we needed to acquire Olliance, the leading consultancy in this area”, says Vescuso.

 Although Black Duck already offers some consulting services to clients, they are mainly
         focused on pre- and post-deployment support.
-Olliance's consulting services, on the other hand, help businesses map out how open source fits into a their overall business strategy â€œBlack Duckâ€™s services have been mostly focused on process integration and implementation, roll out, with some services for policy developmentâ€, says Vescuso. â€œOllianceâ€™s strength and deep knowledge developed over hundreds of customer engagements is in business strategy, policy and process, which is highly complementary to what we were offering, hence the motivation to acquire Ollianceâ€. (...) **License**: 5
+Olliance's consulting services, on the other hand, help businesses map out how open source fits into a their overall business strategy “Black Duck’s services have been mostly focused on process integration and implementation, roll out, with some services for policy development”, says Vescuso.
+          “Olliance’s strength and deep knowledge developed over hundreds of customer engagements is in business strategy, policy and process, which is highly complementary to what we were offering, hence the motivation to acquire Olliance”. (...) **License**: 5

 **
         [LinuxDevices.com/Jonathan Angel: All-in-one POS device runs SUSE Linux](http://www.linuxfordevices.com/c/a/News/NCR-RealPOS-25-and-RealPOS50/?kc=rss)